xupgit/Zynq-Design-using-Vivado/Embedded System Design Flow on Zynq/README.md

  {Vivado installation}\data\boards\board_files\zynq

-These files can be downloaded from either from the [/board_files](https://github.com/wady100/XIlinx-Workshops/tree/master/Embedded%20System%20Design%20Flow%20on%20Zynq
-)or the [XUP webpage](http://www.xilinx.com/support/university/vivado/vivado-workshops/Vivado-embedded-design-flow-zynq.html ) where this material is also hosted.
+These files can be downloaded from either from the [/board_files](https://github.com/wady100/XIlinx-Workshops/tree/master/board_files) or the [XUP webpage](http://www.xilinx.com/support/university/vivado/vivado-workshops/Vivado-embedded-design-flow-zynq.html ) where this material is also hosted.

 ---